isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 Free admission for Citizens, Permanent Residents, children aged 6 and below, Friends of the Museums (FOM) and 1 guest of each FOM member, Persons with disabilities (PWDs) and one caregiver.

-For foreign visitors : $7.06 per person (After 8% GST),
+For foreign visitors : $7.13 per person (After 9% GST)
-$7.13 per person (After 9% GST) with effect from 1 Jan 2024.

 **Our** **gallery** **can** **be** **very** **cold**. **Please** **bring** **along**